Oukaishen/Leet/README.md

 Mon July 24, 17
 #315 is quite interesting.
 Redo on July 31. #416 is an important typical dp backpack probelem.

+Tue July 25, 17
+#42 hard problem can be solve by two pointers effectively.